vivesweb/cli-graph-ml/README.md

  *example.php* -> **example file**

   # NOTE ABOUT OUTLIER FACTOR:
  The class hass a variable with the outlier_factor.
-Normally 3 is used.
+Normally 2 or 3 are good factors.
 If you wan to use other factor, change here:

-         private $outlier_factor = 3;
+         private $outlier_factor = 2;

  # INSTALLATION: